Ford Mustang SVT Cobra: 1994

-Ford introduced the newly redesigned 1994 Mustang in December 1993.
-It was the first major redesign since the third generation Fox-bodied Mustang that was introduced for 1979.
+Ford introduced the newly redesigned Mustang (code-named SN-95) in December 1993.
+It was the first major redesign since the third-generation Fox-bodied Mustang that was introduced for the 1979 model year.
 Known as Fox-4 (because it was based on the Fox platform as a 1994 model), the new 1994 Mustang was an improvement over the outgoing 1993 model.
 The new car's ride, handling, styling, ergonomics, and standard and optional equipment were improved from the previous model.
 However, the Chevrolet Camaro Z/28 and Pontiac Firebird Formula and Trans Am, that were redesigned for 1993, came standard with 275 hp, while the 1994 Mustang GT engine produced 215 hp.